konradhy/debateclub/rules/dev_journal.md

 **Reason for adding documentation system**:
 Project has grown significantly with multiple phases complete.
 Need structured context for future sessions to maintain consistency, avoid re-learning the codebase, and track progress systematically.

+This entire project began today, so not much nuance is lost.
+Core project started with a convex/tanstack router template.

 ---